AhmadIssa0/MinesweeperFlags-AI/README.md

 # MinesweeperFlags-AI

-In this project, we train a convolutional neural network reinforcement learning AI to play Minesweeper Flags through self-play using the Scala machine learning library deeplearning4j.
-Also included is a GUI written in ScalaFX allowing a human player to play against the AI.
+In this project, we train a deep convolutional neural network reinforcement learning AI to play Minesweeper Flags through self-play.
+This is written in Scala and uses the machine learning library deeplearning4j.
+We also wrote a a GUI written in ScalaFX allowing a human player to play against the AI.

+### Rules of the game
 Minesweeper flags is a two-player turn-based variant of Minesweeper, where instead of mines there are flags, and the goal is to capture flags.
+Numbers on a square indicate the number of flags adjacent to that square (maximum of 8).
 When a player clicks on a square revealing a flag, thereby capturing it, he/she is given another turn.
+The player that captures the most flags wins.
+Have fun!

 ### Instructions
 To run the program, download the repository, run sbt with the repository as the working directory.
 Finally, type 'run' in sbt.